synr1xhone/synr1xhone.github.io/index.md

   <figcaption>Photo taken in 2019.</figcaption>
 </figure>

 Welcome!
-I am an undergraduate student at the [University of Massachusetts Amherst](https://www.umass.edu/) studying Computer Science and Mathematics.
-I am currently at my fourth year of undergraduate studies at the [Manning College of Information and Computer Sciences](https://www.cics.umass.edu/), after which I plan to pursue a Master's degree in Computer Science.
-My interests include machine learning, cybersecurity, and software engineering.
-I am currently working as an undergraduate course assistant (UCA) for [CICS 256: Make: A Hands-on Introduction to Physical Computing](https://sites.google.com/view/cics256/home).
+I am a student at the [University of Massachusetts Amherst](https://www.umass.edu/) pursuing a Master's Degree in Computer Science from the [Manning College of Information and Computer Sciences](https://www.cics.umass.edu/).
+My interests include machine learning, networking, cybersecurity, and software engineering.
+I received my Bachelor's Degree in Computer Science from [UMass Amherst](https://www.umass.edu/) in 2024, where I also worked as an undergraduate course assistant (UCA) for [CICS 256: Make: A Hands-on Introduction to Physical Computing](https://sites.google.com/view/cics256/home) as well as [CS377: Operating Systems](https://github.com/umass-cs-377/377-F22).

 In my free time, I like to workout, cook, or binge-watch TV shows (currently watching [Attack on Titan](https://en.wikipedia.org/wiki/Attack_on_Titan)).
-I also enjoy working on random projects, such as hosting a JellyFin Server on my Raspberry Pi, or building this website using Jekyll and GitHub Pages.
+I also enjoy working on random projects, such as hosting a home-server on a laptop ([more info here](/blog/gserve/)) and creating a movie recommendation system for [Jellyfin](https://jellyfin.org/) ([more info here](/blog/jellyrec/)).

 Checkout my [resume](/assets/files/resume.pdf) for more information about me.